VShreya-git/Vibration-Based-Railway-Track-Health-Monitoring-System/README.md

 ### Working Principle

-1. Start the system and initialize all sensors, Wi-Fi, and SD card modules.
+•	Start the system and initialize all sensors, Wi-Fi, and SD card modules.

-2. Read sensor values from accelerometer and piezo sensors.
+•	Read sensor values from accelerometer and piezo sensors.

-3. Acquire GPS data (speed, latitude, longitude).
+•	Acquire GPS data (speed, latitude, longitude).

-4. Check conditions:
+•	Check conditions:
-o If speed > threshold → set overspeed_flag = true.
+•	If speed > threshold → set overspeed_flag = true.
-o If vibration > threshold → set vibration_flag = true.
+•	If vibration > threshold → set vibration_flag = true.

-5. If either flag is true:
+•	If either flag is true:
-o Prepare alert message with all details. o Send alert to remote server via Wi-Fi. o Log data with timestamp into the SD card.
+•	Prepare alert message with all details.
+•	Send alert to remote server via Wi-Fi.
+•	Log data with timestamp into the SD card.

-6. If both conditions are normal: o Continue logging routine readings for reference.
+•	If both conditions are normal:
+•	Continue logging routine readings for reference.

 ### Firmware Implementation